Designing Decision Support Systems Using Counterfactual Prediction Sets: Introduction

-Conformal predictors are just one among many different types of set-valued predictors~\cite{chzhen2021set}, \ie, predictors that, for each sample, output a set of label values.
-In our work, we opted for conformal predictors over alternatives such us, \eg, reliable or cautious classifiers~\citep{yang2017cautious,mortier2021efficient,ma2021partial,nguyen2021multilabel}, because of their provable coverage guarantees, which allow us to control how frequently our decision support systems will mislead human experts.
-Except for two notable exceptions by Straitouri et al.~\cite{straitouri23improving} and Babbar et al.~\cite{babbar2022utility}, set-valued predictors have not been specifically designed to serve decision support systems.
-Within these two exceptions, the work by Straitouri et al.~\cite{straitouri23improving} is more related to ours and has been discussed previously.
-The work by Babbar et al.~\cite{babbar2022utility} studied the lenient implementation of our decision support systems, under which the experts appear to achieve lower accuracy in our human subject study, as shown in Figure~\ref{fig:acc-vs-alpha}.
-However, they consider a conformal predictor with a given coverage probability, rather than optimizing across conformal predictors.\footnote{In Babbar et al.~\cite{babbar2022utility}, they reduce the size of the prediction sets constructed using conformal prediction by deferring some samples to human experts during calibration and testing.
-However, since such an optimization can be applied both to the strict and the lenient implementation of our system and we do not find any reason why it would change the conclusions of our human subject study, for simplicity, we decided not to apply it.}
+Conformal predictors are just one among many different types of set-valued predictors~\citep{chzhen2021set}, \ie, predictors that, for each sample, output a set of label values.
+In our work, we opted for conformal predictors over alternatives such as, \eg, reliable or cautious classifiers~\citep{yang2017cautious,mortier2021efficient,ma2021partial,nguyen2021multilabel}, because of their provable coverage guarantees, which allow us to control how frequently our decision support systems will mislead human experts.
+Except for two notable exceptions by~\citet{straitouri23improving} and~\citet{babbar2022utility}, set-valued predictors have not been specifically designed to serve decision support systems.
+Within these two exceptions, the work by~\citet{straitouri23improving} is more related to ours.
+However, it assumes that the experts'{} predictions are sampled from a multinomial logit model (MNL), a classical discrete choice model~\citep{heiss2016discrete}.
+On the contrary, in our work, we do not make any parametric assumptions about the distribution the experts’ predictions are sampled from.
+The work by~\citet{babbar2022utility} studies the lenient implementation of our decision support systems, under which the experts appear to achieve lower accuracy in our human subject study, as shown in Figure~\ref{fig:acc-vs-alpha}.
+However, it considers a conformal predictor with a given coverage probability, rather than optimizing across conformal predictors.\footnote{\citet{babbar2022utility} reduce the size of the prediction sets constructed using conformal prediction by deferring some samples to human experts during calibration and testing.
+However, since such an optimization can be applied both to the strict and the lenient implementation of our system, and we do not find any reason why it would change the conclusions of our human subject study, for simplicity, we decided not to apply it.}